Scout (association football): Tactical scouting

 Tactical Scouting also involves the use of technology and analytics to assess movements of footballers both on and off the ball.
 Football itself has many variables which specific technologies can home in on and bring out.
 And as a result, clubs can even go as far as drawing up shortlists of desired players whose statistics match that of their desired objectives, all without the scout even leaving his/her training ground.
 Scout can gather the data, watch footage and save money on travelling the world to find talent.

 Importance of scouting

 With the modernisation and globalisation of football and the football club economy, scouting has grown in stature and importance.
 Competition to search for young talents is extremely keen.
-Although it is difficult to quantify the prevalence of scouting in modern football, circumstantial evidence of its magnitude is readily available.
-Gwyn Williams, a former Chief Scout of Chelsea FC, is reported to have used a database containing up to 77,000 players while working there.
-It has also been reported that home games of the French second division club Tours FC are attended by an average of 15 to 20 scouts per game.

 The importance of scouting offers football clubs with several distinct advantages: